GrosSacASac/blog-public/technology/internet.md

     Send it to the matching physical connection
 ```

-For example: A switch has range tables that for ips that start with 000 to 200: send to the next switch located south, 201 to 999 send it to the switch located north.
-Then that switch knows that for ips from 200 - 500 send it further north, and for 501 to 999 send it east.
+For example: A switch has range tables that for IP addresses that start with 000 to 200: send to the next switch located south, 201 to 999 send it to the switch located north.
+Then that switch knows that for IP addresses from 200 - 500 send it further north, and for 501 to 999 send it east.

 The reason the message is dropped when time to live is 0, is to prevent situation where a message moves around in circles forever, in case of routing table missconfiguration.
-Historically time to live was measured in seconds, nut now it is measured in "hops", it was renamed to hop limit with IPv6.
+Historically time to live was measured in seconds, but now it is measured in "hops", it was renamed to hop limit in IPv6.

-Once a message is received, The server can send a response back to the source address.
+Once a message is received, the server can send a response back to the source address.

 ## Transmission Control Protocol